Frequently Asked Questions

 Can I visit a Bubble Barrier?

-Yes, you can visit the Bubble Barrier Amsterdam in the Westerdok.
-Both virtually as physically.
+Yes, you can visit Bubble Barrier Amsterdam in the Westerdok, both virtually and physically.